Finding Your Voice: Why It Matters More Than You Think

 Have you ever held back what you wanted to say because you felt unqualified, too insignificant, or like your voice didn’t matter?

-Many times, I’m not sure that what I have to say is worth saying at all.
-Because so many other people in the world are saying so many things!
+Many times, I’m unsure if what I have to say is worth saying at all.
+After all, so many other people in the world are saying so many things!

-There is so much noise—and I often struggle to see exactly where I fit in all of it.
-There are millions of people that are so much smarter and more well-educated than I am.
-Millions that have so much more wisdom than I have.
-My mind wonders sometimes why my voice matters at all.
+There’s a cacophony of noise out there—and I often struggle to see where I fit in.
+Millions of people seem so much smarter and more educated than I am.
+They possess wisdom that feels out of reach.
+My mind wonders why my voice matters at all.

 Do you ever wonder that too?
-Do you ever think, “Well, who am I to say anything?
+Do you think, “Who am I to say anything?
 It doesn’t really matter!”?

 It’s a delusion to think that any one voice is more valuable than another.

-It’s a lie to think that someone with more education and credentials is more important.
+It’s a lie to believe that someone with more education and credentials is more important.
 It’s a lie that your voice doesn’t matter.

-And somewhere along the way, somebody either intentionally or unintentionally conditioned your mind with that lie and you started to believe it.
+Somewhere along the way, someone conditioned your mind with that lie, and you started to believe it.

-Your voice matters just as much as anyone else’s—and that goes for everyone's else too.
+Your voice matters just as much as anyone else’s—and that goes for everyone else's too.

-Some people are lucky enough to have people in their life that will really get them—however, even still, no one will ever be able to mind-read you.
-Maybe if you’ve had a highly attuned companion for 30+ years—but even then—mind reading isn’t a thing.
-They’re simply making calculated assumptions based on past experience.
+Some people are fortunate to have companions who truly understand them.
+However, even then, no one can read your mind.
+Maybe if you’ve had a highly attuned companion for 30 years—but even then—mind reading isn’t a thing.
+They’re simply making educated guesses based on past experiences.

 Nobody can read your mind (thank goodness!!).